Rari-Capital/rari-components/README.md

 ### Standalone Usage

-If you don't want to conflict with an existing theme, consider the standalone export at `rari-components/standalone`:
+If you're incrementally adding `rari-components` to an existing dapp with a different `theme` already set and you don't want to conflict with it, consider the standalone entry point at `rari-components/standalone`:

 ```tsx
 import { Card } from "rari-components/standalone";
 ```

-If you use this entry point, you can skip setting up the `ChakraProvider` with the `rari-components/theme` theme.
-However, you still need to import the fonts and make changes to your `next.config.js`.
+If you use this entry point, you can skip setting up the `ChakraProvider` with the `theme` imported from `rari-components/theme`.
+However, should still import the fonts and make changes to your `next.config.js` outlined above.

 ## Adding New Components

-Create a new component by following these steps:
+To create a new component for `rari-components`:

-1. Create a folder for the component named `ComponentName` in `components/`.
+1. Create a directory for the component named `ComponentName` in the `components/` directory.
-2. Create an implementation file for the component code at `components/ComponentName/ComponentName.tsx`.
+2. Write an implementation of the component at `components/ComponentName/ComponentName.tsx`.
-3. Create a story file for the component code at `components/ComponentName/ComponentName.stories.tsx`.
+3. Write Storybook stories for the component at `components/ComponentName/ComponentName.stories.tsx`.
-4. Export the component in `index.ts` and `standalone.ts`.
+4. Export the component to package consumers in `index.ts` and `standalone.ts`.

 ## Troubleshooting

-Sometimes, Next.js caches previous versions of the component library, since we are using commit hashes to version rather than `package.json` versions.
-If you install a new version of the component library but your Next.js app does not seem to reflect the latest changes, try running `rm -rf .next` to clear the Next cache and then restart the app.
+Since we are using commit hashes to version this package rather than `package.json` versions, Next.js sometimes caches previous versions of the component library between builds.

+If you install a new version of `rari-components` but your Next.js app does not seem to reflect the latest changes, try running `rm -rf .next` to clear the Next cache and then restart the app.

 In production, a manual re-deploy on Vercel should force a build with no cache.